 Depending on the circumstance of the venue and how to travel to get there, and how many days the entire wedding may consume, the fee maybe appraised higher.
 An additional PhP 1,000 per day maybe required if the venue of the wedding causes the Pastor or lay minister to spend additional days.

 Reason: Pag mas malayo mas mahal: The main principle and idea here is to be aware that if your wedding venue and situation is farther (mas malayo), harder and longer to travel, you may expect to have a higher cost and other logistical requirements to ensure that the Pastor/Lay Minister and the Assistant are able to travel as safely and as comfortable as possible mitigating the impact of the travel to their health and overall well-being.
 Be aware also that when your wedding venue is in another Island, the minister or Pastor spends hours and oftentimes 2 to 3 days away from church work and family.
 Also, if the travel to your venue has been determined to be detrimental to the health, well-being, and other schedules of the Pastor or any of our lay ministers, we can turn down your application.
 You have the option of choosing a different venue instead, one that is more accessible and practical.

 7. Cost, Reservation, and Payment

-The fee of Holy Union was determined and approved by the Church Board of Open Table MCC.
+The fee of Holy Union is regularly reviewed, determined and approved by the Church Board of Open Table MCC.
 The fee has been determined as fair and equitable between the couple and the Church, putting into consideration all logistical and circumstantial details.
 We appraise the fee and other costs with due consideration, logical reasons, and within a sense of justice and fairness.
 The fee is received in our official bank account and together with all the other donations, offerings, tithes and pledges – are pooled together and are used for the ministry and operations of Open Table MCC.

 In this sense, the couple actually shares and contributes to the ministry of the Church.